 Together equations \eqref{lin_eq_1}-\eqref{lin_eq_4}, \eqref{real_eq_off_1}-\eqref{real_eq_off_5} form an unfolded off-shell system for the vector supermultiplet.
-Let us stress a characteristic feature of the used approach to build off-shell supersymmetric models: in a conventional Lagrangian formulation the off-shell vector supermultiplet includes the Maxwell field, the gaugino and the auxiliary pseudoscalar which vanishes on-shell.
-In the unfolded approach there is an infinite number of descendant fields, in particular those which vanish on-shell (these are exactly the unfolded module of the linear multiplet).
+Let us stress a characteristic feature of the used approach to build off-shell supersymmetric models: in a conventional Lagrangian formulation the off-shell vector supermultiplet includes the Maxwell field, the gaugino and the auxiliary pseudoscalar which vanishes on-shell, while in the unfolded approach there is an infinite number of descendant fields, in particular those which vanish on-shell (these are exactly the unfolded module of the linear multiplet).
 What is their relation to the conventional off-shell vector supermultiplet with only one auxiliary pseudoscalar?
-The answer is that among plenty unfolded fields presented in \eqref{lin_eq_1}-\eqref{real_eq_off_5}, the only primaries when considering Minkowski space with $\psi=\bar{\psi}=0$ are $A$, $\lambda_{\alpha}(p=0)$, $\bar{\lambda}_{\dot{\alpha}}(p=0)$ and $C(p=0)$ \textendash{} which precisely corresponds to the field content of the Lagrangian off-shell vector supermultiplet.
+The answer is that among plenty unfolded fields presented in \eqref{lin_eq_1}-\eqref{real_eq_off_5}, the only primaries when considering Minkowski space with $\psi=\bar{\psi}=0$ are $A$, $\lambda_{\alpha}(p=0)$, $\bar{\lambda}_{\dot{\alpha}}(p=0)$ and $C(p=0)$ -- which precisely corresponds to the field content of the Lagrangian off-shell vector supermultiplet.
 But in our construction this pseudoscalar appears as a part of the external current for the vector supermultiplet, necessary for relaxing on-shell constraints.

-Analogously to what is done in Section \ref{SEC_WZ} for Wess\textendash Zumino model, it is possible to recombine component fields of the off-shell vector supermultiplet by modification their $p$-dependence, such that unfolded system gets simplified.
-All spinor modules $\lambda$, $\bar{\lambda}$, $\chi$, $\bar{\chi}$ can be combined into off-shell Majorana module $\Lambda$, $J^{+}$ and $J^{-}$ are naturally included to $F$ and $\bar{F}$as their $p^{2}$-dependent parts, while $J^{0}$ and $C$ get united into a single subspace $\Phi$ as $p$-even and $p$-odd parts respectively
+Analogously to what is done in Section \ref{SEC_WZ} for the Wess--Zumino model, it is possible to recombine component fields of the off-shell vector supermultiplet by modification their $p$-dependence, such that the unfolded system gets simplified.
+All spinor modules $\lambda$, $\bar{\lambda}$, $\chi$, $\bar{\chi}$ can be combined into a single off-shell Majorana module $\Lambda$, while $J^{+}$ and $J^{-}$ are naturally included to $F$ and $\bar{F}$ as their $p^{2}$-dependent parts and $J^{0}$ and $C$ get united into a single module $\Phi$ as $p$-even and $p$-odd parts respectively